otherland/biblebasedliving/content/understanding-the-differences-between-messianic-judaism-and-christianity-a-comprehensive-guide-1722087924.md

 **Messianic Judaism** is a movement that combines **Jewish** traditions with the belief in **Jesus** as the **Messiah**.
 This blend of Jewish customs and Christian beliefs sets it apart from traditional Christianity. **Messianic Jews** see themselves as **fulfilled** or **completed** Jews, acknowledging their Jewish heritage while accepting Jesus as the **promised** **Savior**.
 Unlike traditional Christianity, which often emphasizes the **divinity** of Jesus, Messianic Judaism focuses on **Jesus'** **Jewish** identity and roots.

+[For deeper study of Biblical texts and Jewish traditions, the ESV Study Bible (https://amzn.to/405FJx3) provides comprehensive commentary on Old and New Testament connections.]

 *[Acts 18:28](https://www.bibleref.com/Acts/18/Acts-18-28.html)* - "For he vigorously refuted his Jewish opponents in public debate, proving from the Scriptures that Jesus was the Messiah."

 - Messianic Judaism often incorporates Jewish holidays and traditions, such as Passover and Hanukkah, into their worship services, providing a unique blend of cultural practices with Christian beliefs.